wpilibsuite/frc-docs/source/docs/software/hardware-apis/index.rst

 FRC Legal Motor Controllers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Motor controllers come in lots of shapes, sizes and feature sets.
-This is the full list of FRC\ |reg| Legal motor controllers as of January 2020:
+This is the full list of FRC\ |reg| Legal motor controllers as of 2022:

 - DMC 60/DMC 60c Motor Controller (P/N: 410-334-1, 410-334-2)
 - Jaguar Motor Controller (P/N: MDL-BDC, MDL-BDC24, and 217-3367) connected to PWM only